Elhadary1899/Number-guessing-game-in-Java/README.md

 Ever played a number guessing game?
 I took it a step further and built one in Java, incorporating key OOP principles for a more robust and user-friendly experience.</br>

-Here's what I achieved:</br>
+Here's what I achieved:

-1- Object-Oriented Design: Utilized inheritance to create a clean and scalable codebase.</br>
+1- Object-Oriented Design: Utilized inheritance to create a clean and scalable codebase.

 2- Exception Handling: Ensured a smooth gameplay experience by gracefully handling user input errors.</br>